 - Pint-Size Predators

-- Georgia Purdom’s blog: Encode and the Dark Matter of the Genome, Part One
+- ENCODE and the Dark Matter of the Genome, Part Two

-- Georgia Purdom’s blog: Encode and the Dark Matter of the Genome, Part Two
+- ENCODE and the Dark Matter of the Genome, Part One

 - ‘Junk’ DNA: Evolutionary Discards or God’s Tools?